sayakpaul/BERT-for-Mobile/README.md

 # BERT-for-Mobile
 Compares the [DistilBERT](https://arxiv.org/abs/1910.01108) and [MobileBERT](https://arxiv.org/abs/2004.02984) architectures for mobile deployments.
-Part of the [End-To-End TFLite Tutorials](https://github.com/ml-gde/e2e-tflite-tutorials) project.
+It is a part of the [End-To-End TFLite Tutorials](https://github.com/ml-gde/e2e-tflite-tutorials) project.

 The notebooks included in this repository show how to use the DistilBERT model with the SST-2 dataset for text classification.
 The notebooks also include the code for TensorFlow Lite model conversion and evaluation.
 In the future, I also plan to cover question-answering with DistilBERT.